HumeraSK/employee-management-webapp/README.md

 A **Spring Boot + Thymeleaf + Spring Security + MySQL** web application that provides a complete Employee Management System with **user authentication** and **CRUD operations**.

-This project is suitable for **resumes, portfolios, and interviews**.

 ---